mucsi96/nightwatch-api/packages/website/src/data/cucumber/intro/custom-reporters.md

 ### Step 2 - Create a cucumber config file

-We also need to extend the Cucumber configuration file with handing of screenshots and attaching them to the report.
+We also need to extend the Cucumber configuration file with handling of screenshots and attaching them to the report.
 Also the html report generation can be configured here.
 This report is generated based on Cucumber builtin json report using different templates.
 We use a setTimeout as we want to run the generation after Cucumber finishes with the creation of json report.
 Unfortunately currently there is no separate hook in Cucumber for doing this.

 ```js
 // cucumber.conf.js